- My account

 WireGuard is hailed by many as the future of VPN and it's not without reason.
 Utilizing state-of-the-art cryptography, WireGuard is extremely easy to set up and easy to operate.
 This protocol is agile and reconnects fast and supports UDP protocol.
 One of the biggest upsides of WireGuard is the simplistic yet effective code, unlike many of its predecessors.

 The fastest VPN protocol on the market

 Multiple test results show WireGuard's superior speeds in comparison with OpenVPN and even IKEv2.
 The UDP protocol WireGuard utilizes is the best choice if you're in need of improved speeds.
 WireGuard achieves instant connection, unlike OpenVPN and L2TP/IPSec.

 WireGuard is a great choice for an average user, providing outstanding performance and bandwidth, powerful encryption, and constant updates and it is easy to use and set up.
-However, it is still in development and may not be the best option for users who require out-of-the-box support of obfuscation features to bypass the restrictions in China.
+However, it is still in development and may not be the best option for users who require out-of-the-box support of obfuscation features to get a stable connection for China.
 Besides, WireGuard stores connected IP addresses on the server until it is rebooted.

 IKEv2 is one of the best VPN encryption protocols and a relatively new one.
 IKEv2 ensures the safe data flow between the user’s device and the VPN server.
 IKEv2 works in tandem with IPSec, a secure network protocol responsible for setting up a secure tunnel to send your traffic to the server.
 IKEv2 performs authentication and maintains security associations, while IPSec sends the data once the security association gets established.
 IKEv2 is one of the most widespread VPN protocols at the moment, thanks to its superior speed and security.